fair-acc/pulsed-power-ml/README.md

 --------------------

         +-- LICENSE
         +-- README.md                 <- The top-level README for developers using this project.
         +-- data
         |   +-- external              <- Data from third party sources.
         |   +-- interim               <- Intermediate data that has been transformed.
         |   +-- processed             <- The final, canonical data sets for modeling.
         |   +-- raw                   <- The original, immutable data dump.
         |
         +-- docs                      <- A default Sphinx project; see sphinx-doc.org for details
         |
         +-- logs                      <- A folder to save log files to
         |
         +-- models                    <- Trained and serialized models, or model summaries
         |
         +-- notebooks                 <- Jupyter notebooks.
 Naming convention is a number (for ordering),
         |                                the creator's initials, and a short `-` delimited description, e.g.
         |                                 `1.0-jqp-initial-data-exploration`.
         |
         +-- references                <- Data dictionaries, manuals, and all other explanatory materials.
         |
         +-- reports                   <- Generated analysis as HTML, PDF, LaTeX, etc.
         |   +-- figures               <- Generated graphics and figures to be used in reporting
         |
         +-- requirements.txt          <- The requirements file for reproducing the analysis environment, e.g.
         |                                generated with `pip freeze > requirements.txt`
         |
         +-- setup.py                  <- makes project pip installable (pip install -e .)
         +-- src                       <- Source code for use in this project
-        |   +-- template_project   <- Rename this folder to project name
+        |   +-- pulsed_power_ml       <- Rename this folder to project name
         |       +-- __init__.py       <- Makes src a Python module
         |       |
         |       +-- data              <- Scripts to download or generate data
         |       |
         |       +-- features          <- Scripts to turn raw data into features for modeling
         |       |
         |       +-- models            <- Scripts to train models and then use trained models to make predictions
         |       |
         |       +-- visualization     <- Scripts to create exploratory and results oriented visualizations
-        |   +-- templates          <- General folder for further templates
         +-- test                      <- Tests for source code in this project.
 Mirrored folder structure to src.

 [comment]: include_start
-TODO List
+Raw Data
 --------

 * Preparation before kick-off meeting: